Jenna Jameson: Early life

 Jenna Marie Massoli was born on April 9, 1974, in Las Vegas, Nevada.
 Her father, Laurence Henry Massoli, was a police officer at the Las Vegas Sheriff's Department and program director for KSNV-DT.
 Her mother, Judith Brooke Hunt, was a Las Vegas showgirl who danced in the Folies Bergère show at the Tropicana Resort & Casino.
 Her mother died of melanoma on February 20, 1976, two months before her daughter's second birthday.
-The cancer treatments bankrupted the family and they relocated in Nevada, Arizona and Montana, usually living in a trailer home or with her paternal grandmother.
-She and her older brother Tony were raised Catholic, though they were essentially left to parent each other.
+The cancer treatments bankrupted the family, and they relocated in Nevada, Arizona and Montana, usually living in a trailer home or with their paternal grandmother: She had an older brother, Tony.
+Both were raised Catholic, though they were essentially left to parent each other.

 Jameson was a frequent entrant in beauty pageants as a child and enrolled in ballet classes throughout her childhood.
-In a featurette on the Zombie Strippers DVD, Jameson indicates she trained in dance for fifteen years.

 Jameson wrote in her autobiography that in October 1990, when she was 16 years old and while the family was living on a cattle ranch in Fromberg, Montana, she was beaten with rocks and gang raped by four boys after a football game at Fromberg High School.
-The incident began after she attempted to hitchhike home and that she entered the car of the four boys while believing that she would be driven to her home.
-She reported being raped a second time while still 16 by "Preacher", her boyfriend Jack's biker uncle.
+The incident began after she attempted to hitchhike home, and she entered the car of the four while believing that she would be driven home.
+Jameson reported being raped a second time while still 16 by "Preacher," her boyfriend Jack's biker uncle.
 Preacher has denied the rape ever occurred.
 Rather than tell her father, she left home and moved in with Jack in her first serious relationship.

-Jack was a tattoo artist and gave her the first of a series of tattoos, one of which would become her trademark tattoo, two hearts on her right buttock.
-According to E!, her brother Tony, who later owned a tattoo parlor himself, added the inscription "Heart Breaker".
+According to E!, her brother Tony, who later owned a tattoo parlor, added the inscription "Heart Breaker."